 People who identify as transgender deserve compassionate support.
 Their discomfort is real.
-But the causes are complicated, poorly understood, and under-researched.
+But the causes of their discomfort are complicated, poorly understood, and under-researched.

-While mature adults should be free to make their own informed healthcare decisions, young people must be protected from interventions that are not based on sound science.
+While mature adults should be free to make their own informed healthcare decisions, young people must be protected from interventions that cause irreversible harm and are not based on sound science.
 No child or teenager should be given powerful drugs, hormones, or invasive surgeries that are not supported by rigorous research.
 They deserve evidence-based care, not experimental medicine.
 As child and adolescent psychiatrist Dr. Sven Roman has stated:

-And their parents deserve to know the truth: that the use of puberty-blocking drugs, hormones, and surgeries are not supported by a single long-term study that proves efficacy and safety...and are not the answer to their child’s emotional pain.
-It is unconscionable that medical associations portray harmful hormonal treatments and risky irreversible surgical interventions as the standard of care when psychological approaches have never been studied for their efficacy.
+Despite published claims to the contrary, the treatment of trans-identifying children with puberty-blocking drugs, hormones, and surgeries is not supported by a single long-term study that proves efficacy and safety...and they are not the answer to a child’s emotional pain.
+It is unconscionable that medical associations portray harmful hormonal treatments and risky irreversible surgical interventions as the standard of care when non-invasive psychological approaches have never been studied for their efficacy.

 Who We Are

 We formed in March 2019 as a group of concerned parents whose children have been harmed by transgender healthcare practices.
 Our membership now includes:

 Young people who express profound regret that healthcare professionals offered them hormones and surgeries without helping them understand possible causes of their profound dysphoria or desire to transition;

 Endocrinologists who warn about the impact of puberty blocking drugs and cross-sex hormones on children which are known to cause serious harm, including infertility and loss of sexual function;

 Teachers who voice concerns that they are now required to change students’ names and pronouns without informing their parents, and who are wondering why so many children in their classroom identify as transgender;